Living with advanced pancreatic cancer

 Below, you will find some answers to the questions

-- Why is cancer fatal?
+- Why is the outlook of my cancer poor?

 - How will I die and will I have pain?